Ganache Topped Cosmic Brownies

 When ready to slice, use a sharp knife, and wipe off the knife after each cut is made.

 Why Use Cornstarch?

-Adding cornstarch versus more flour cuts down the amount of gluten in a brownie recipe.
+Adding cornstarch versus more flour cuts on the amount of gluten in a brownie recipe.
 Less gluten = more tender.
-A couple of other brownie bakers have claimed adding just a tablespoon of cornstarch to their brownies makes them chewier.
-Not a bad thing, either.
+A couple of other bakers have claimed adding just a tablespoon of cornstarch to their brownies makes them chewier, too.
+Not a bad thing!

 What are Rainbow Chip Sprinkles?